 The popular remedy is plastic surgery.
 Of course I disagree.

 Surgery may be the popular answer but if more surgery isn’t what you want don’t despair.

 Here’s how I got rid of my C-Section shelf…

 How To Get Rid of A C-Section Shelf?

 A C-Section shelf involves focusing on two things; fat and loose skin.

 To help with fat loss and tightening that loose skin these are the 3 things that work very well together.

-Now before you hang your head in frustration hear me out.
+Now before you hang your head in despair because of the diet and exercise thing, hear me out.